nhsd-a2si/docs-uec-appts/_pages/scope/ucs_booking.md

 * The schedule and related slot(s) **must** contain the actual geographic location (e.g address) of the booking, rather than generic details of the location of the overall service provider.
 * The slot **must** contain details of the start/end times of the available slots
-* The available slot(s) **must** be capable of being retrieved from any provider, regardless of the relationship that the consuming user’s organisation has with that provider (does not apply to GP Connect booking)
+* The available slot(s) **must** be capable of being retrieved from any booking Provider, regardless of the relationship that the consuming user’s organisation has with that service provider (does not apply to GP Connect booking)
 * The method of retrieval **must <ins>not</ins>** depend on any pre-installed data linkage processes between the requesting user’s organisation and the provider organisation. (does not apply to GP Connect booking)
-* Where there are no available slots, the Provider **must** send an appropriate response to indicate this
+* Where there are no available slots, the booking Provider **must** send an appropriate response to indicate this
-* Where there are no available slots, the Consumer **must** present an appropriate message to the user to indicate this
+* Where there are no available slots, the booking Consumer **must** present an appropriate message to the user to indicate this
 * The booking Provider **must** return available slots without requiring the potential patient to be known to the provider
-* Where the booking Provider has a number of diaries available to fulfil a request (say, when 2 or more clinicians are delivering surgeries at the same site) the Provider **must** return all of those slots as part of the initial response
+* Where the booking Provider has a number of diaries available to fulfil a request (say, when 2 or more clinicians are delivering surgeries at the same site) they **must** return all of those slots as part of the initial response
 * If provided, the booking Consumer **must** display Delivery Channel, Healthcare Service and Practitioner Role, Name and Gender
 * Booking Providers **must <ins>not</ins>** default the Delivery Channel value
-* A booking Consumer **must <ins>not</ins>** assume a Provider will return requested \_includes e.g. Location
+* A booking Consumer **must <ins>not</ins>** assume a booking Provider will return requested \_includes e.g. Location
   * Booking Consumers **must** handle a Slot response without non mandatory FHIR resources
   * Booking Consumers **must** handle a Slot response with FHIR resources not requested
-*	Sufficient information around the slot requests **must** be persisted to support the reporting requirements
+*	Sufficient information around the slot requests **must** be persisted to support the reporting and audit requirements

 ## Booking - Request & Confirmation